 Section 5.
 Shift Differential.
-All full-time employees and all part-time employees working fifty-percent (50%) or more shall receive a fifty-cent (50¢) per hour shift differential for all regularly scheduled time which falls between the hours of 6:00 p.m. and 6:00 a.m.
+All full-time employees and all part-time employees working fifty percent (50%) or more shall receive a fifty-cent (50¢) per hour shift differential for all-regularly scheduled time which falls between the hours of 6:00 p.m. and 6:00 a.m. on weekdays and all hours worked on Saturday and Sunday.
 Employees, whose regularly scheduled shift does not fall between the hours of 6:00 p.m. and 6:00 a.m., will not receive a shift differential even if their overtime pay requires them to work past the hour of 6:00 p.m.